aptech/docs/docs/pdallbalanced.rst

 Purpose
 ----------------
-Checks if a panel dataset is balanced and returns 1 if balanced, 0 otherwise.
+Checks if a panel dataset is strongly balanced and returns 1 if balanced, 0 otherwise.

 Format
 ----------------